contrapunctus-1/chronometrist/README.md

 Add the Chronometrist directory to your load-path, and `(require 'chronometrist)`.

-## Commands
+## Usage
+In the buffers created by the following three commands, you can press `l` (`chronometrist-open-log`) to view/edit your `chronometrist-file`, which by default is `~/.emacs.d/chronometrist.sexp`.

+All of these commands will kill their buffer when run again with the buffer visible, so the keys you bind them to behave as a toggle.

 ### chronometrist
 Run `M-x chronometrist` to see your projects, the time you spent on them today, which one is active, and the total time clocked today.

-Hit `RET` on a project to clock in for it.
-If it's already clocked in, it will be clocked out, and you'll be prompted for an optional reason.
-Use `M-RET` if you don't want to be asked for a reason.
+Hit `RET` (`chronometrist-toggle-task`) on a project to start tracking time for it.
+If it's already clocked in, it will be clocked out.
+This command runs some [hooks](#Hooks), which are useful for a wide range of functionality (see [Attaching key values to time intervals](#Attaching key values to time intervals (experimental))).
+In some cases, you may want to skip running the hooks - use `M-RET` (`chronometrist-toggle-task-no-hooks`) to do that.

-Whenever you call `chronometrist`, the cursor will helpfully be placed on the last activity you clocked out of, or the current activity clocked in.

-Alternatively, hit `<numeric prefix> RET` anywhere in the buffer to toggle the corresponding project, e.g. `C-1 RET` will toggle the project with index 1.
+You can also hit `<numeric prefix> RET` anywhere in the buffer to toggle the corresponding project, e.g. `C-1 RET` will toggle the project with index 1.

-Press `l` to view your `chronometrist-file` (`~/.emacs.d/chronometrist.sexp` by default).
 Press `r` to see a weekly report (see `chronometrist-report`)

-Running `M-x chronometrist` when the Chronometrist buffer is visible will kill it, so the key you bind it to can function as a toggle.

 `chronometrist` keeps itself updated via an idle timer - no need to frequently press `g` to update.

-#### Attaching key values to time intervals (experimental)
-Add `chronometrist-kv-read` to `chronometrist-before-in-functions` and/or `chronometrist-before-out-functions`, as you like (see [Hooks](#Hooks)).

-You will now be prompted to enter key-values when you clock in/out.
-Leave an entry blank to exit the prompt, edit the resulting key-values by hand if required, then press `C-c C-c` to accept the key-values (or `C-c C-k` to cancel).

 ### chronometrist-report
 Run `M-x chronometrist-report` (or `chronometrist` with a prefix argument of 1, or press `r` in the `chronometrist` buffer) to see a weekly report.

 Press `b` to look at past weeks, and `f` for future weeks.

-Press `l` to view your `chronometrist-file`, `~/.emacs.d/chronometrist.sexp` by default.

-Just like `chronometrist`, `chronometrist-report` will also toggle the visibilty of the buffer.

 `chronometrist-report` keeps itself updated via an idle timer - no pressing `g` to update.